 Below are facts about modular home construction.
 We will define the modular home process and compare modular home construction to other forms of home-building, primarily homes built 100% onsite and also manufactured homes (also known as HUD-Code Homes).

 Let's start by defining a modular home - this is a home constructed in a factory, away from your property, in a controlled environment and then delivered to your job site.
 "Modular home" is the most common term used, but they are also known as - systems-built homes, factory-built and off-site construction.
 Modular homes are built to the same local and state codes as 100% site-built homes and are considered "real property."
 This is important when you apply for a new home loan.

-Nationwide's Martinsville, VA factories employ over 100 associates that sell, design and only build modular homes to a system of approved, independent builders/contractors.
+Nationwide's Martinsville, Virginia factories employ over 100 associates that sell, design and only build modular homes to a system of approved, independent builders/contractors.
 These builders have (some still do) built homes 100% onsite until they learned about the benefits of modular construction.
 The construction of a modular home is approximately 85% complete at our factory.
-Once the home is delivered to your property, Nationwide Homes, in cooperation with the builder will erect your home on your foundation.
+Once the home is delivered to your property, Nationwide Homes, in cooperation with the independent builder will erect your home on your foundation.
 The builder will then complete the approximate remaining 15% of the construction onsite.
-This may also include all site work, including garages, porches, driveways, sidewalks, water & septic, yard, etc. Each situation is different, and is, but your main contact will be with the builder, not the manufacturer.
+This may also include all site work, including garages, porches, driveways, sidewalks, water & septic, yard, etc.

 To see the process in detail, check out our Anatomy of the HiPerformance Modular Home.